 After the marriage, the bride and the groom take part in a rehearsed sequence of dances in the ballroom.
 Then a family lunch is accompanied when the marriage cake is cut and then toasts for the newly married pair.
 Raise a Toast Good food and wine are an element of the mix, and the vibrant celebration of their friends and family with less formal surroundings make the newly-weds more exciting.
 After lunch, a toast is brought up for a happy married life on behalf of the newly-weds.
 The new weds lead their first dance as a married pair with a live band and a specific song from the pair selected a long time ago.
 After that, the couple could move to their nice honeymoon the next day.

-Christian marriages are very elegant and enjoyable to participate!
+Christian weddings are very elegant and enjoyable to participate!
 Even more, KMK Events feel so special while planning such lovely Indian Christian Weddings.
 Already, we have made splendid work during our successful career, hope we continue this era.
 So why not plan your wedding with the best event management company in Vijayawada

 Subscribe with us to get latest news, updates.